aliyatang1/TinyDrone-CV/README.md

-This is the algorithm for real time object classification.
+This is the algorithm for real-time object classification using YOLO models, designed for deployment on CrazyFlie platforms.

 WAIT!
 Before you run the algorithm you must download:
 1. Sort (real-time tracking): https://github.com/abewley/sort